FAU-LMS/bjontegaard/README.md

 ```

 Furthermore, a comparison between the interpolated curves and intermediate, true rate-distortion points between the supporting points is shown in the plot below.
 For this example, the quality is represented by the SSIM value.
-Note that the example was chosen because cubic interpolation fails.
-Apparently, the curve interpolated by the Akima interpolator is closest to the intermediate points.
+Note that the example was cherry-picked to show that cubic interpolation can fail.
+The curve interpolated by the Akima interpolator is closest to the intermediate points.

 ![Measured data](https://raw.githubusercontent.com/FAU-LMS/bjontegaard/main/doc/interpolated_curves.png)